-This review was registered in the International Prospective Register of Systematic Reviews (identifier CRD42016039807).
+This review was registered in the International Prospective Register of Systematic Reviews (PROSPERO) (identifier CRD42016039807).
 However, no study protocol was published before the initiation of the meta-analysis.
-The study was undertaken in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) statement.
+The study was undertaken in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) statement.17 similar technologies.